dancer1325/angular-cli/docs/specifications/update.md

 ## Library Developers

+* Libraries
-Libraries are responsible for defining their own update schematics.
-The `ng update` tool will update the package.json, and if it detects the `"ng-update"` key in package.json of the library, will run the update schematic on it (with version information metadata).
+  * -- responsible for defining -- their OWN update schematics

+* `ng update` tool
+  * 👀if it detects the `"ng-update"` key | library's "package.json" -> will run the update schematic | it 👀
-If a library does not define the `"ng-update"` key in their package.json, they are considered not supporting the update workflow and `ng update` is basically equivalent to `npm install`.
+  * 👀if `"ng-update"` key NOT defined | library's "package.json" ->
+    * NOT support the update workflow
+    * `ng update` == `npm install` 👀

 ### Migration

+* TODO:
 In order to implement migrations in a library, the author must add the `ng-update` key to its `package.json`.
 This key contains the following fields:

 | Field Name         | Type                                      | Description                                                                                                                                                                                                                                                                                                                                                                            |
 | ------------------ | ----------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |